-The Healthcare sector is one of the most regulated and demanding industries in the economy.
-As a result, healthcare professionals are continuously faced with increasing administrative work which now seems to have driven down operational efficiency and patient care services.
+The Healthcare sector is one of the economy’s most regulated and demanding industries.
+As a result, healthcare professionals continuously face increasing administrative work, which seems to have driven down operational efficiency and patient care services.

-Given the ever-increasing health crisis and predicaments, the healthcare sector is evolving to meet these health crises while also finding answers to the pile of administrative work.
-To this end, Robotic Process Automation is being used to better the Electronic Health Records (EHR) system being used.
+Given the ever-increasing health crisis and predicaments, the healthcare sector is evolving to meet these health crises while finding answers to the pile of administrative work.
+To this end, Robotic Process Automation is being used to better the Electronic Health Records (EHR) system.

 What is EHR (Electronic Health Records) Processing?

-Electronic Health Records (EHRs) are real-time, electronic, patient-centered records that are maintained by the patient’s provider over time and made available to anyone authorized to see them.
-These electronic health records (EHRs) include a broad spectrum of medical information such as the patients
+Electronic Health Records (EHRs) are real-time, electronic, patient-centered records maintained by the patient’s provider over time and made available to anyone authorized to see them.
+These electronic health records (EHRs) include a broad spectrum of medical information, such as the patients

 - Medical histories